nicholaskernan/probe-filters/README.md

 ## Algorithm

 Below is the algorithm for selecting the k most geographically diverse probes from a set of n probes.
-It is a greedy process that would runs O(nk<sup>2</sup>) time, and tends to find a good solution (though it may not be optimal).
+It is a greedy process that would runs O(nk) time, and tends to find a good solution (though it may not be optimal).

 The first probe is selected arbitrarily.
 Then repeat the following steps until all k probes are chosen:
 1. For each probe not yet selected, find its nearest neighbor out of probes that have already been selected.